 Provide high-level administrative support by conducting research, preparing statistical reports, and handling information requests, as well as performing routine administrative functions such as preparing correspondence, receiving visitors, arranging conference calls, and scheduling meetings.
 May also train and supervise lower-level clerical staff.

-Administrative Aide, Administrative Assistant, Administrative Associate, Administrative Coordinator, Administrative Office Specialist, Administrative Officer, Administrative Secretary, Administrative Services Assistant, Administrative Specialist, Assistant to the President, Confidential Secretary, Executive Administrative Assistant, Executive Assistant, Executive Secretary, Management Assistant, Office Administrator, Office Assistant, Personal Secretary, Secretary to the Vice President, Staff Assistant
+Administrative Aide, Administrative Assistant, Administrative Associate, Administrative Coordinator, Administrative Office Specialist, Administrative Officer, Administrative Secretary, Administrative Services Assistant, Administrative Specialist, Confidential Secretary, Executive Administrative Assistant, Executive Assistant, Executive Secretary, Management Assistant, Office Administrator, Office Assistant, Personal Secretary, President's Assistant, Staff Assistant, VP Secretary (Vice President Secretary)

 Annual Projected Job Openings